jozefizso/UnitWrappers/README.md

 * Automatic coverage report generation.
 * [Automatic wrapper generator](src/UnitWrappers.Wraperizer/Wraperizer.md)

+### Alternatives

+- https://github.com/BrunoJuchli/StaticProxy.Fody and https://github.com/Fody/Ionad- use IL rewrite to hook methods calls and load faked assembly into test process

+- https://gitorious.org/asdandrizzo/clr/source/fusion/clr-dll-level-di  - use options provided by CRL loading of dlls to make things testable

+- https://github.com/urasandesu/Prig - open source CLR hook to tests static/sealed/private methods.

-### CLR VM hooks vs wrappers
+### CLR VM and code weaving hooks vs wrappers
-* Wrappers reveal complex code
+* Wrappers reveal complex code by looking into consuctor
 * Wrappers enforce better desing
 * Wrappers are open source and can be used on any CLR
-* Hooks are easy to inject into old codebase, but wrappers are easy to
+* Hooks are easy to inject into old codebase, but wrappers sligtly harder
 * Wrappers cannot be used to hook 3rd party components
 * Wrappers add overhead during runtime, but wrappers usually wrap IO operations which take very large time relative to wrappers added overhead.
-Wrappers go domain first design.
 If something needs to be really fast, then should go to PInvoke.
+* Wrappers go domain modelling first design.
+* Wrappers slower down start up time and hard to use without container on devices with limited resources

 ### NOTE:
 If massive breaking changes and fixes happen to make design more correct.
 This changes will be marked by renaming to NUnitWrappers.
 Also possible to drop `UnitWrappers` namespace prefix to put wrappers into BCL namespaces.